Lithuania in the Eurovision Song Contest 2010: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain and the United Kingdom) were required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 7 February 2010, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+On 7 February 2010, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Lithuania was placed into the second semi-final, to be held on 27 May 2010, and was scheduled to perform in the first half of the show.
 The running order for the semi-finals was decided through another draw on 23 March 2010 and Lithuania was set to open the show and perform in position 1, before the entry from Armenia.

 The two semi-finals and final were broadcast in Lithuania on LTV and LTV World with commentary by Darius Užkuraitis.
-The Lithuanian spokesperson, who announced the Lithuanian votes during the final, was Giedrius Masalskis.
+The Lithuanian spokesperson who announced the Lithuanian votes during the final was Giedrius Masalskis.

 Semi-final

 InCulto took part in technical rehearsals on 18 and 21 May, followed by dress rehearsals on 26 and 27 May.
 This included the jury show on 26 May where the professional juries of each country watched and voted on the competing entries.

 The Lithuanian performance featured the members of InCulto performing synchronised dance moves on stage dressed in white shirts with black ties and brown tartan patterned trousers.
 The performance also featured the members of InCulto mimic playing inflatable musical instruments in different colours and throwing off their trousers prior to the last refrain to reveal glittery silver boxer shorts.
-The stage colours transitioned from blue, red, white and yellow to pink and white.
+The stage colours transitioned from blue, red, white, and yellow to pink and white.

 At the end of the show, Lithuania was not announced among the top 10 entries in the second semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that Lithuania placed twelfth in the semi-final, receiving a total of 44 points.